putuoka/c4it-blog/content/posts/2021/063-caching-decorator-scrutor/article.md

 ---
 title: "How to add a caching layer in .NET 5 with Decorator pattern and Scrutor"
-path: '/blog/caching-decorator-with-scrutor'
+path: "/blog/caching-decorator-with-scrutor"
-tags: ["dotNET" , "MainArticle"]
+tags: ["dotNET", "MainArticle"]
 featuredImage: "./cover.png"
-excerpt : "You should not add the caching logic in the same component used for retrieving data from external sources: you'd better use the Decorator Pattern.
+excerpt: "You should not add the caching logic in the same component used for retrieving data from external sources: you'd better use the Decorator Pattern.
 We'll see how to use it, what benefits it brings to your application, and how to use Scrutor to add it to your .NET projects."
 created: 2021-08-10
 updated: 2021-08-10
 ---

 When fetching external resources - like performing a GET on some remote APIs - you often need to cache the result.
 Even a simple caching mechanism can boost the performance of your application: the fewer actual calls to the external system, the faster the response time of the overall application.

 We should not add the caching layer directly to the classes that get the data we want to cache, because it will make our code less extensible and testable.
-On the contrary, we might want to __decorate__ those classes with a specific caching layer.
+On the contrary, we might want to **decorate** those classes with a specific caching layer.

-In this article, we will see how we can use the __Decorator Pattern__ to add a cache layer to our repositories (external APIs, database access, or whatever else) by using __Scrutor__, a NuGet package that allows you to _decorate_ services.
+In this article, we will see how we can use the **Decorator Pattern** to add a cache layer to our repositories (external APIs, database access, or whatever else) by using **Scrutor**, a NuGet package that allows you to _decorate_ services.

 ## Context: an RSS reader